Seplaa YLCI Achievements

 The SYLC Adopted various schools for creative activities in 2010, 2012 and 2016 and has reached across to over 900 underprivileged school children who took part in creative capacity building sessions on peace, WASH and sanitation, art and self expression.

-Since 2016, the SEPLAA Young Leaders are also conducting creative activities with special children.
-To date they have reached across to over 100 special children in Lahore.
+Since 2016, the SEPLAA Young Leaders conducted creative activities with special children.
+To date they have reached across to over 1000 underprivileged and special children in Lahore.

 An ‘SYLC International Peace Semester’ was conducted by from January to April 2016 which reached across to 20 privileged and 200 underprivileged young people through capacity building sessions, workshops, community action projects including art and puppet shows at an adopted school for underprivileged children and an advocacy campaign titled ‘Give Every Child a Chance to Lead’.